 With 244 nits max brightness and 98% coverage of the sRGB color space, according to our benchmarks, the ThinkVision M14 is perfect for surfing the web or watching a movie in SDR.
 USB-C connectivity, meanwhile, means it won’t run out of battery when plugged into a laptop.
 It can also deliver as much as 65W of power to a device if plugged into a wall adapter too.
 But those whose PC or device, such as a Raspberry Pi, doesn’t have a USB-C port with DisplayPort 1.2 Alt Mode and USB PD 2.0 or better will be out of luck.

-If you prefer a touchscreen portable monitor, see the touch version of this in our Lenovo ThinkVision M14t review.
+If you prefer a touchscreen portable monitor, check out the touch version of the M14 via our Lenovo ThinkVision M14t review.

 With a 240Hz refresh rate, 3ms (GTG) response time and even FreeSync, the Asus ROG XG17AHPE stands high above the competition and easily snags the best portable gaming monitor crown.
 Nothing available can match that speed.